-In the second quarter of fiscal 2015, other gains and charges were \$8.3 million.
-The class action lawsuit styled as Hohnbaum, et al. v.
+In the third quarter of fiscal 2015, other gains and charges were a benefit of \$8.5 million.
+We were a plaintiff in the antitrust litigation against Visa and MasterCard styled as Progressive Casualty Insurance Co., et al. v.
+Visa, Inc., et al. A settlement agreement was fully executed by all parties in January 2015, and we received approximately \$8.6 million per the terms of this agreement.
+During the second quarter of fiscal 2015, the class action lawsuit styled as Hohnbaum, et al. v.
 Brinker Restaurant Corp., et al. was finalized resulting in an additional charge of approximately \$5.8 million to adjust our previous estimate of the final settlement amount.
-Additionally, we recorded restaurant impairment charges of \$0.7 million related to underperforming restaurants that either continue to operate or are scheduled to close and \$0.2 million for the excess of the carrying amount of a transferable liquor license over the fair value.
-We also recorded a \$1.1 million charge primarily related to the sale of two company owned restaurants located in Mexico and restaurant closure charges of \$0.5 million primarily related to lease termination charges.
-Restaurant closure charges for the first six months of 2015 were \$1.4 million and consisted primarily of lease termination charges.
+During the first nine months of fiscal 2015, we recorded restaurant impairment charges of \$0.7 million related to underperforming restaurants that either continue to operate or are scheduled to close and \$0.2 million for the excess of the carrying amount of a transferable liquor license over the fair value.
+We also recorded a \$1.1 million charge primarily related to the sale of two company owned restaurants located in Mexico and restaurant closure charges of \$1.5 million primarily related to lease termination charges.

-Interest expense increased approximately \$0.6 million for the second quarter and \$1.3 million for the year-to-date period of fiscal 2016 compared to the respective prior year periods primarily due to higher borrowing balances, partially offset by lower interest rates.
+Interest expense increased approximately \$1.0 million for the third quarter and \$2.4 million for the year-to-date period of fiscal 2016 compared to the respective prior year periods primarily due to higher borrowing balances, partially offset by lower interest rates.